 The program consists of classes and a practicum.
 Courses mostly take place in the late afternoons, evenings or weekends on the UW Seattle campus, supplemented by online discussions.
 The program length is 15 months (5 quarters).
-The part-time option to complete the program over 2 years (9 quarters) is currently on hiatus.

 The faculty includes nationally recognized experts in child psychology affiliated with the Department of Psychology, the Department of Psychiatry & Behavioral Sciences and the Center for Child & Family Well-Being.